Your September Horoscope Is Here — It's Time For You To Heal

 And just in case you thought that was enough cosmic homework, the very next day — September 2nd — Uranus, Planet of Revolution, begins its retrograde in Gemini, for the first time in 84 years.
 Yes, Mercury retrograde may be over, but retrograde season is just getting started.
 Uranus Retrograde invites us to slow down the chaos of the past year and review where we’ve been chasing change for the sake of change.
 In Gemini, this can feel like information overload: too many ideas, too many directions.
 Retrograde here asks: are you innovating with purpose, or just scattering your energy?
 This is your moment to sift through the noise and find the lightning bolt of truth.

-Then comes the main event: the total lunar eclipse in Pisces on September 7th at 2:09 p.m.
-EST. This is no ordinary full moon; eclipses are wildcards.
+Then comes the main event: the total lunar eclipse in Pisces on September 8th at 4:09 a.m.
+AEST.
+This is no ordinary full moon; eclipses are wildcards.
 They reveal what’s been hidden, bring climaxes to ongoing stories, and accelerate timelines.
-This Pisces lunar eclipse ties us back to whatever was stirring in Pisces season earlier this year (February 18th – March 20th).
+This Pisces lunar eclipse ties us back to whatever was stirring in Pisces season earlier this year (February 19th – March 20th).
 Emotions you suppressed back then may come spilling out.
 Expect heightened intuition, vivid dreams, and waves of release.
 Whether it’s forgiveness, closure, or even anger, don’t bottle it up.
 Cry, write, scream into a pillow — or head to a rage room if you need to.
 Pisces energy says: feelings demand to be felt.

 AdvertisementADVERTISEMENT

-Then, Libra Season begins with the equinox on September 22nd at 2:19 p.m.
-EST, ushering in balance, partnership, and collective healing.
+Then, Libra Season begins with the equinox on September 23rd at 4:19 a.m.
+AEST, ushering in balance, partnership, and collective healing.
 The Libra Sun reminds us that transformation doesn’t happen in isolation.
 The people and relationships that survive eclipse season with you — the ones that feel like a vibrational yes — are the ones here to help you build your dream life.
 It may take a month or two to see clearly who belongs, but trust that clarity is coming.
 Libra Season paired with Mars in Scorpio is about teamwork that feels fated, partnerships that feel like destiny, and art that heals the collective.

 AdvertisementADVERTISEMENT